davidmerfield/Blot/README.md

 Finally, you are ready to start the development environment which uses docker-compose.
 The first time you run this command it will take a while to download the images and build the containers but subsequent runs will be much faster:

 ```
-npm run dev
+npm start
 ```

-The dashboard will be available at [https://blot](https://blot) and the example site will be available at [https://example.blot](https://example.blot).
+The dashboard will be available at [https://local.blot](https://local.blot) and the example site will be available at [https://example.local.blot](https://example.local.blot).
 You can edit the folder for the example blog inside the `data` directory:

 ```
 ./data/blogs/blog_$ID